Croatia–United States relations: Economic cooperation

-Economic relations between Croatia and the United States are very strong.
+Economic relations between Croatia and the United States are robust.
 An investment treaty between the two countries was first signed in 1996, increasing protection of U.S. business interests in Croatia.
-In 2013 Croatia exported $327,992.000 worth goods to the U.S. and imported from it $221,794.000 worth goods.
-The U.S. is the most important trade partner in North America for Croatia in front of Cayman Islands and Canada.
-The U.S. is the eighth-most important trading partner for Croatia in the world.
+In 2013 Croatia exported $327,992 worth of goods to the U.S. and imported from it $221,794 worth of goods.
+The U.S. is the most important trade partner in North America for Croatia ahead of the Cayman Islands and Canada.
+The U.S. is the 8th-most important trading partner for Croatia in the world.

-Travel and tourism between the two countries represent a material economic cooperation.
-In 2013, 220,043 Americans, who have made 548,727 overnight stays, came to Croatia on a holiday.
+Travel and tourism between the two countries represent material economic cooperation.
+In 2013, around 220,043 Americans, who have made 548,727 overnight stays, came to Croatia on a holiday.
 The U.S. donated more than $27 million in humanitarian assistance to Croatia from 1998 to 2016.
-The U.S. also has provided additional financial assistance to Croatia through the Southeastern European Economic Development Program (SEED) to facilitate democratization and restructuring of Croatia's financial sector, largely through programs managed by USAID.
+The U.S. provided additional financial assistance to Croatia through the Southeastern European Economic Development Program (SEED) to facilitate democratization and restructuring of Croatia's financial sector, largely through programs managed by USAID.